 When you can, protect the ends of the hair by just doing styles that ensure they are tucked in eg a hair bun.
 The ends of the hair are the oldest part of the hair shaft and also where splits are most likely to appear.

 The hair needs to be trimmed at a regular interval.
 Whatever works for your hair.
-A method often refereed to as ‘seek and destroy’ can be used where you look for any split ends and trim them off as you see them.
-Alternatively you can trim a little regularly as a preventative measure (called ‘dusting’).
+A method often referred to as ‘seek and destroy’ can be used where you look for any split ends and trim them off as you see them.
+Alternatively, you can trim a little regularly as a preventative measure (called ‘dusting’).
 It’s best to trim hair when it’s dry

 - Use proper hair shears for trimming